-- Circle Time and PSHE lessons to promote social skills and social development. - Daily Collective Worship and weekly Celebrations. - Class and whole school reward systems that promote and celebrate social development, as well as other achievements. - Opportunities to talk with a class teacher, head-teacher or teaching assistant on a 1:1 to share any worries or concerns
+- Circle Time and PSHE lessons to promote social skills and social development. - Daily Collective Worship and weekly Celebrations (Following Covid-19 RAs) - Class and whole school reward systems that promote and celebrate social development, as well as other achievements. - Opportunities to talk with a class teacher, head-teacher or teaching assistant on a 1:1 to share any worries or concerns (Following Covid-19 RAs) - ELSA practitioners allow for 1:1 discussions (Following Covid-19 RAs)

-Support that may be put into place include social skills groups, where we explicitly teach skills such as turntaking, sharing, managing feelings.
+Support that may be put into place include ocial skills groups, where we explicitly teach skills such as turn-taking, sharing, managing feelings.
 1:1 support with the class teacher or specific teaching assistant, social stories.